A Streaming Sparse Cholesky Method for Derivative-Informed Gaussian Process Surrogates Within Digital Twin Applications

 For $\rho < \rho_{s}$, the accuracy of the model is affected by the type of grouping used to include derivative measurements utilized in building the sparse matrix.
 When the derivatives are grouped by measurement-wise ordering algorithm 1, the prediction error of the model is higher compared to the model when derivatives are grouped by point-wise ordering algorithm 1.
 For example, \fig \ref{fig:rho_comp} shows the prediction error from measurement grouped by points and measurements for $N=36$ and $\rho=5$.
 Note that when the derivatives are grouped by the point-wise ordering algorithm 1, the prediction error reduces with an increase in the order of derivatives; however, the reduction in error is smaller when the derivatives are grouped by the measurement-wise ordering algorithm 1.
 Similar observations can be made for other $N$ and $\rho$ values.
 Note that the trend of the error is unclear when the matrix is really sparse, for example, $\rho=3$.
 This suggests that there exists a lower bound of $\rho_L$ below which adding derivatives does not guarantee an improvement in accuracy.

-Now, we will turn our attention to two more ordering algorithms.
-We call these algorithms ``point-wise ordering algorithm 2" and ``measurement-wise ordering algorithm 2".
-In point-wise ordering algorithm 2, we obtain the ordering $\mathbf{P}^d_{po-2}$ by including derivative measurements using Eq.6. $\mathcal{SN}^d_{po-2}$ are obtained by the procedure described in Section 3.1 using $\mathbf{P}^d_{po-2}$.
-Additionally, in the measurement-wise ordering algorithm 2, we obtain $\mathbf{P}^d_{me-2}$ by including derivative measurements at the end of $\mathbf{P}^d_{me-1}$. $\mathcal{SN}^d_{me-2}$ can then be obtained using $\mathbf{P}^d_{me-2}$ by the procedure described in Section 3.1.
-Both $\mathcal{SN}^d_{po-2}$ and $\mathcal{SN}^d_{me-2}$ are lists of multiple supernodes used to build the sparse matrix.
+Now, we will turn our attention to two other ordering algorithms.
+We refer to them as ``point-wise ordering algorithm 2" and ``measurement-wise ordering algorithm 2".
+In point-wise ordering algorithm 2, we obtain the ordering $\mathbf{P}^d_{po-2}$ by including derivative measurements within Eq.~\ref{eq:P_mmd}.
+Therefore, point-wise ordering algorithm 2 involves including derivative observations while creating $\mathbf{P}^d_{po-2}$.
+In contrast, point-wise ordering algorithm 1 involved forcing all the derivative observations of a point to be grouped with that particular point.
+More precisely, $\mathbf{P}^d_{po-2}$ of point-wise ordering algorithm 2 is created using the following equation:

 The length scale of the ordered points (for the case of point-wise ordering algorithm 2) is then given by the following: